jeffnyman/data_reader/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec:all` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+The default `rake` command will run all tests as well as a RuboCop analysis.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing